ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 end
 ```
 !!! note
-    If `indexvector` is not specified by the user, the algorithm estimates all the parameters included in `parambounds`.
+    If `indexvector` is not specified by the user, the algorithm includes all the parameters in `parambounds`.

 Similarly, the set of moments to be targeted can be specified by redefining `MomentMatching.datamoments` for different `typemom`:
 ```@example